 An at-home bowel test kit now provides an easy way to check for hidden signs.
 Rather than identifying external symptoms, it detects trace amounts of blood in faeces called Faecal Occult Blood (FOB).
 This blood can originate from bowel lesions, growths or inflammation.
 Spotting it early allows proactive management, rather than waiting for late-stage symptoms.

-Why Test Blood Levels at Home?
+Why Test Blood Levels At Home?

 Testing for FOB has advantages over relying on symptoms alone: